ethanbungay/Thesis_Scripts/MD_Simulations/CCPTRAJ_Analysis/readme.md

 The submission ccptraj script is an example script for extracting backbone/ligand RMSDs, RMSFs, Flavin hydrogen bonds, heme solvent accessible surface area, and heme-flavin minimum distance (between delocalised systems).
-Each parameter was calculated per each repeat.
+The script outputted an input file per repeat of production, which was subsequently submitted to HPC CPU nodes.